Wine Tasting Near Burlington, Vermont

 Wine Tasting in Vermont

 Vermont is a wonderful place to visit if you love wine tasting.
 Wine in Vermont is typically made from cold-hardy grapes, a strain of red and white grape variety that is able to withstand temperatures as low as -30 degrees Fahrenheit.
 Cold-hardy grapes produce flavorful wines, including Frontenac, Marquette, and La Crescent.
-These grapes are used to make ice wines, which are desserts wines that are made from grapes that are picked in winter when they have frozen on the vine.
+These grapes are used to make ice wines, which are dessert wines that are made from grapes that are picked in winter when they have frozen on the vine.
 When the water freezes inside them, a higher concentration of juice remains that contributes to the super sweetness of ice wine.
 Scroll to the bottom of this article for a link to the University of Minnesota's web page to learn more about its grape breeding program.

 If you plan to visit multiple wineries in Vermont, consider checking out The Vermont Grape & Wine Council’s website.
 In addition to more information on the wine industry in Vermont and upcoming events, the council offers a wine passport program where you can obtain stamps for each winery you visit in exchange for an entry into their annual prize drawing.
 You can pick up a passport at any of its participating wineries or download a printable version.
 Once you’ve acquired at least 10 stamps, mail your passport to The Vermont Grape and Wine Council (79 Stone Mill Dam Road, Brandon, VT 05733) to be entered into a prize drawing.
 Prizes include a $50, $100, and $150 gift certificate that can be redeemed at any participating winery.
 Winners are randomly selected every January.